AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-workfront-terms-a-c.md

   </tr>
   <tr>
    <td>Cost</td>
-   <td> <p>The monetary amount that you must spend when completing a project, task, or issue. </p> <p>You can track various types of costs for labor, expenses, risks that relate to the project.&nbsp;For information about tracking costs in&nbsp;<span>Workfront</span> see <a href="../../../manage-work/projects/project-finances/track-costs.md" class="MCXref xref">Track costs</a>.</p> <!--
+   <td> <p>The monetary amount that you must spend when completing a project, task, or issue. </p> <p>You can track various types of costs for labor, expenses, risks that relate to the project.&nbsp;For information about tracking costs in&nbsp;Workfront see <a href="../../../manage-work/projects/project-finances/track-costs.md" class="MCXref xref">Track costs</a>.</p> <!--
      A measurement of the amount of time and effort for work --> </td>
   </tr>